Denmark flag Denmark Beach Holidays

 What British travellers need to know

-You can travel without a visa to Denmark for up to 90 days in any 180-day period for tourism.
+You do not need a visa for tourist stays of up to 90 days in any 180-day period in Denmark.

 At border control, you may need to show a return or onward ticket and prove you have enough money for your stay.